 Figure 2 Expression of TAZ and myostatin in gastrocnemius muscles of fetus with congenital neurogenic clubfoot.
 A: Paired muscle specimens from three different fetuses are shown: normal limb (−); varus limb (+).
-Western blotting shows protein expression; GAPDH was used as the loading control; B: Immunohistochemical staining showing muscle fiber morphology, and expression and location of TAZ and myostatin.
+Western blotting shows protein expression; GAPDH was used as the loading control; B: Immunohistochemical staining showed muscle fiber morphology and expression and location of TAZ and myostatin.
 Bar: 100 m.